Brand guidelines, sometimes referred to as brand identity guidelines, are a document that you can use to help identify, build, and grow your brand.

 So, what should be included in your brand guideline document?

-Well, just like anything else, you can go for the basic outline, or the fully comprehensive approach.
+Well, just like anything else, you can go for basic guidelines, or a fully comprehensive approach to creating your documentation.

-Often, for smaller companies or startups, something basic and quick to read is the best route.
+Often, for smaller companies or startups, something basic and quick to read is the best route to getting their brand guideline set up.

-However, if you’re in charge of a company like Google, or Amazon, then you’ll need something more comprehensive.
+However, if you’re in charge of a larger organisation or huge corporation like Google, or Amazon, then you’ll need something fully comprehensive.

 Let’s explore both options: